-We are sharing with you a series of travelogues written by ARI staff member Steven, who visited Africa in August.
+We are sharing with you a series of travel logs written by ARI staff member Steven, who visited Africa in August.

 Day 4 was another long day of travel.